 A Level studies can be very stressful and lots of students experience emotional and personal issues during this time that might be helped with additional support, such as problems with friendships, relationships or family; managing coursework or ill health.

-All concerns are dealt with in a sensitive and private manner and anything you tell Sarah remains confidential unless she believes that you or someone else might be at risk from harm.
+All concerns are dealt with in a sensitive and private manner and anything you tell Debbie remains confidential unless she believes that you or someone else might be at risk from harm.
 Sometimes the issues discussed are relating to your studies and therefore will involve liaison with teaching staff to find ways to support you.

-Sometimes you may need additional support which Sarah will be able to refer you for.
+Sometimes you may need additional support which Debbie will be able to refer you for.
 This referral may be for counselling, additional study support or to an outside agency.
 All referrals will be made after discussion with you and will not be made without your agreement.

-Sometimes issues students are faced with need extra support in addition to that offered by Sarah.
+Sometimes issues students are faced with need extra support in addition to that offered by Debbie.
 You may be feeling alone and need someone to talk to or may be feeling confused about something going on in your life.
 Maybe you feel you are not coping or are feeling down, angry, lost, uncertain or not in control of some aspect of your life.

 Nicki Plummer is a dedicated school counsellor and offers students a safe place to talk about and explore feelings, thoughts and behaviours.
 Counselling is a confidential service with an aim of providing personal support to students which may help them move towards greater well being thus enabling them to make the most of the opportunities offered for their social and educational development in Sixth Form.